Nobuaki9336/pyATS-test/README.md

 ## 🚀 Getting Started

-Before implementing complex test scenarios, you will:
+Before implementing complex test scenarios:

     Review an existing testbed structure to understand its layout Create a custom testbed with additional functionality for network and device state testing